Coming to Terms With Being a Widow

 There are numerous classes, sports clubs and meet-up groups you can investigate.
 Online dating is another way to meet others who may also be widowed.
 Exploring the various ways to meet other singles will help you to make up your mind about dating again.

 If you do find yourself dating again, enjoy the experience but keep the friendship fairly loose in the early days.
 Make the most of having a man in your life and try not to make comparisons.
 Be confident that you are a worthy partner for any man.
-Should things not go according to plan you shouldn’t feel bad.
+Should things not go according to plan, you shouldn’t feel bad.
 What is important is that you enjoy the experience.
-You have earned this potentially happy episode, which may or may not prove to be a life-changing chapter for the future.
+You have earned this potentially happy episode, which could hold the potential for more exciting encounters in the future.

-Be the person you want to be, live the life you deserve and treasure your memories.
+Be the person you want to be, live the life you deserve and, above all, treasure the memories of the love you shared with your deceased partner.